CONDITIONS FOR RIKSBANK REVERSED AUCTIONS SEK MUNICIPAL BONDS

 Bonds:

-Fixed-Rate Bonds issued in SEK by Municipalities or Regions with maturity in 2023.
+Floating-Rate Notes (FRN) issued in SEK by Municipalities or Regions with maturity in 2022.

 The following issuers are accepted for delivery: